Residence Life Policies

 - Visitations may occur in living room only.

-If no guest pass is in the window or if an RA has not been notified, residents will be in direct violation of the policy and will be disciplined.
-RAs will monitor their own breezeways on Mondays, Tuesdays, and Thursdays.
-On Fridays and Saturdays, RAs will monitor on a rotating basis.
+If no guest pass is on the door, residents will be in direct violation of the policy and will be disciplined.
+RAs will monitor and do room checks on a rotating basis.

 Residence Hall Association